Salt Lake City: Air transportation

+Salt Lake City owns and operates the international airport, as well as the South Valley Regional Airport and the Tooele Valley Airport through its department of airports.

 Cycling

 Salt Lake City is considered a bicycle-friendly city.
 In 2010, Salt Lake City was designated as a Silver-level Bicycle Friendly Community by the League of American Bicyclists, placing the city in the top 18 bicycling cities in the U.S. with a population of at least 100,000.
 Many streets in the city have bike lanes, and the city has since published a bicycle map.
 However, off-road biking in the valley has suffered significantly as access to trails and paths has declined with the increase of housing developments and land privatization.
 In 2012, the Salt Lake Transportation Division launched BikeSLC.com, which consolidates the city's information about bicycle routes, bicycle safety, and promotions.
 The website includes a form for business owners to request bicycle parking racks to be installed on public property free of charge close to their businesses, a service that has a months-long waiting list.

 Salt Lake City was the first US city to use the "Green Shared Lane", or "super sharrow", a 4 ft wide green band down the middle of a travel lane where adding a dedicated bike lane is unfeasible.
 Other cities such as Long Beach, Oakland, and Edina, Minnesota have introduced similar designs.
 These four cities are participating in a study by the Federal Highway Administration to measure the effect of the design on automobile speed and passing distance when overtaking bicycles, crashes between automobiles and bicycles, and whether it encourages more bicycle ridership, along with other metrics.

 On September 25, 2010, UTA in partnership with Salt Lake City, the Utah Department of Transportation, the Wasatch Front Regional Council, and the Mayor's Bicycle Advisory Committee, opened a Bicycle Transit Center (BTC) at the Intermodal Hub.
 The BTC is anticipated to serve multi-modal commuters from TRAX and FrontRunner, as well as providing a secure bicycle parking space for bicycle tourists who want to tour the city on foot or transit.